Sunny-117/awesome-stars-Sunny-117/README.md

 ## Rust

+*   [Sunny-117/text-processor](https://github.com/Sunny-117/text-processor) - TextProcessor is a Rust project designed to process various text files.
+The project aims to provide a flexible and efficient solution for handling and transforming text files.

 *   [umijs/mako](https://github.com/umijs/mako) - An extremely fast, production-grade web bundler based on Rust.

 *   [mainmatter/100-exercises-to-learn-rust](https://github.com/mainmatter/100-exercises-to-learn-rust) - A self-paced course to learn Rust, one exercise at a time.